-The US dealmaking landscape has rarely been as competitive as it is now.
+The US dealmaking landscape and private equity deal makers have rarely been as competitive as they are now.
 Price tags are near or at record highs and yet the dealmaking cycle continues apace.
 Ensuring your deal is worth it remains more critical than ever before.
 In a recent interview with PitchBook, we review strategies to ensure revenue and EBITDA growth in the costly current environment.

 With fierce competition for prime assets and a flurry of Middle Market PE deals that put 2018 on pace for a record year1, both buyers and sellers are looking for any advantage.
 While the typical due diligence playbook includes financial, IT, employee, customer and market assessments, it ignores pricing analyses.
 Yet pricing diligence provides a unique advantage as it analyzes the strongest profit and value creation lever in any business…the power of pricing.